ggxchain/ggxnode/docs/tokenomics.md

 (configured by EpochDurationInBlocks, SessionsPerEra).
 This can be hard to configure using Parity toolchain, cause they use era as payout and validator rotation point.
 * Fixed comission is not implemented yet.
 Currently, validator can set any comission it wants.
-* Tresuary cut is not implemented yet.
+* Tresuary cut from validators reward is not implemented yet.

 ## Rewards